nolafs/marmalade-holding/site/content/about/_index.md

     within.
 If you prove to be a good match, we’ll do everything to help you achieve your full potential.
 others:
-  heading: Other Titles
+  heading: Our Games
-  text: We are immensely proud to have released these other chart-topping titles...
+  text: We are immensely proud to have released these chart-topping titles...
 video: EyNNzmBK-fo
 stats:
   - heading: 40+